Rev N Rise

 Rev N Rise Verdict — 7.5 / 10

 The 2026 Mercedes CLA EV is the small luxury EV that the segment has been waiting for.
 374 miles of EPA range — 434 miles in the real world.
 320kW charging.
 A two-speed transmission that no rival offers.
 An interior running the best software Mercedes has ever shipped.
 And a starting price of $47,250 that makes it genuinely competitive against cars that offer significantly less.
 It is heavier than it should be, it lacks Tesla's Supercharger network, and the AWD model loses too much range.
-But on the numbers that matter most — range, charging speed and everyday luxury — the CLA EV sets a new standard for what a small luxury electric sedan can be.
+But on the numbers that matter most — range, charging speed and everyday luxury — the CLA EV sets a new standard.
 Buy the CLA 250+.
 Drive it everywhere.

 Veera K — Founder & Editor, Rev N Rise